parthiv-dev/decentralised-trading-platform/README.md

 ## Group Work Specifications

 TODO for 6.
 Group Work Specifications
-- clear documentation required for individual contributions
+- Clear documentation is required for individual contributions
-- distribution of work should be equitable and clearly documented in the project submissions
+- The distribution of work should be equitable and clearly documented in the project submissions

 We worked closely together, spending hours on Discord calls to collaborate on this project.

 Matteo:
 - Leading frontend development ()
-- Leading making of demonstration video
+- Leading the making of the demonstration video

 Parthiv:
 - Leading backend (Solidity contracts, IPFS integration for metadata storage)
-- Leading documentation of codebase and ensuring code quality
+- Leading documentation of the codebase and ensuring code quality
 - Leading documentation of work in [README](README.md) and [WIKI](WIKI.md)

 ## Use of GenAI
 TODO for 8.
 Use of GenAI:
-- indicate which AI tools you have used
+- Indicate which AI tools you have used

 We used Github Co-Pilot, Gemini and ChatGPT for various tasks:
 - Understanding of tasks and technical terms in the coursework description
 - Simple code completion (especially for comments)
-- Understanding of code e.g. ERC721 contract of Open Zeppelin thoroughly
+- Understanding of code, e.g. ERC721 contract of Open Zeppelin, thoroughly
-- Finding mistakes in our hand-written code
+- Finding mistakes in our handwritten code
 - Extensively used for JavaScript scripts, test suites, deployment scripts and other work which involves more extensive typing than actual work

 We did not use or barely used GenAI for:
-- Implementing the actual contracts e.g. PokemonCard.sol
+- Implementing the actual contracts, e.g. PokemonCard.sol
 - Writing this extensive [README](README.md)
 - Finding the key learning and implementation objectives to be completed in the coursework

 ## Code Quality

 TODO for 4.2 Code Quality Standards:
-- minimization of code redundancy
+- minimisation of code redundancy
 - proper implementation
 of design patterns
-- code readability and organization
+- code readability and organisation
 - quality of comments and documentation
 - test coverage
 - follow [Official Solidity style guide](https://soliditylang.org/)
-- Proper error handling throughout codebase
+- Proper error handling throughout the codebase

 We used the [Official Solidity style guide](https://soliditylang.org/) to the best of our abilities to have clean, readable code for the reader.
-We also inspired ourselves from OpenZeppelin's way of commenting e.g. [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol).
+We were also inspired by OpenZeppelin's way of commenting, e.g. [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol).

 We implemented extensive test coverage for both the PokemonCard and the TradingPlatform contracts in the [test folder](test) to ensure proper functionality of the whole trading system.